To learn more about Family Mediation, request a copy of our eBook by email at email@example.com.

 Why Choose the Mediators at Mann Law Firm PLLC?

 The attorneys at Mann Law Firm PLLC are certified mediators and have met the requirements of Chapter 154.052(a) and (b) of the Texas Civil Practice and Remedies Code to mediate civil cases as well as family law matters.
-They are credentialed by the Texas Mediator Credentialing Association and are members of the Alternative Dispute Resolution Section of the Houston Bar Association and the Houston Chapter of the Association for Conflict Resolution.
+They are credentialed by the Texas Mediator Credentialing Association and are members of the Alternative Dispute Resolution Section of the Houston Bar Association and the Texas Association of Mediators.

-June Mann and David Aaron DeSoto have each been designated Credentialed Distinguished Mediator, Texas Mediation Credentialing Association.
+June Mann and David Aaron DeSoto have each been designated Credentialed Distinguished Mediator, Texas Mediator Credentialing Association.

 To find out more about our mediators or to schedule a mediation, contact us at (713) 893-8960 or email us at email@example.com.